icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 The benefits are very simple if you want to know how something works you just look in one place.
 If you want to change how something works you just make the change in one place.

 For more info see

-## Round up
-TODO move to bottom
-In my opinion these are are things you must do as a developer.
-Not doing them efficiently means you are a bad developer.
-Even as a junior developer you should still be doing these things reasonably well after 6 months or so experience.

-This is not if you do them all the time, but do them consistently.

 # Intermediate